leosumi/pandoc-rss-template/README.md

 # pandoc-rss-template

 A pandoc template to convert YAML files to RSS feeds.
+The template follows the RSS version 2.0.11 of the RSS 2.0 specification, published by the RSS Advisory Board on March 30, 2009.
+The current spec can be found [here](http://http://www.rssboard.org/rss-specification).

 ## Installation